Your cart

 By the time Freya came along, I knew what I wanted.
 Here’s our experience with different brands:

-• Happy Flute - Good fit, bright patterns, but slower to dry.
+• Happy Flute - Good fit and bright patterns, but they took longer to dry

-• Econaps - Lovely quality, but I preferred the fit of Baba & Boo.
+• Econaps - Lovely quality, but I personally preferred the fit of Baba & Boo.

 The Washing and Drying Reality